tilted112/CECS478/README.md

 # CECS478 Server Application E2E encrypted chat
 Server application for an E2E encrypted chat.
 As part of the class CECS478 by Team us, Jaime Park and Till Behrendt

+# Design of the E2E encrpyted Chat
+Detail to the design can be found in the design paper.
+There is also a presentation with a brief overview over this application.

 ## Getting Started
 This is an introduction how to run the server application.
 ### Prerequirements